alterreal/promis-preprocessing/README.md

 ## About PROMIS Dataset

 The PROMIS dataset is a prostate MRI dataset available at reasonable request.
 It contains multi-parametric MRI sequences including T2-weighted, DWI, and ADC images from 575 patients.
+You can apply for access [here](https://ucl-ncita-xnat.cs.ucl.ac.uk/app/template/Login.vm#!).

 ## About the Location Priori